Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Data

 \subsection{Galaxy cluster catalog}

-A total of 158,103 galaxy groups and clusters (hereafter WHL galaxy clusters) was identified in \cite{Wen2012} and \cite{Wen2015} using the SDSS galaxies in the redshift range between 0.05 and 0.8, of which 89\% have spectroscopic redshifts.
+A total of 158 103 galaxy groups and clusters (hereafter WHL galaxy clusters) were identified by \cite{Wen2012} and \cite{Wen2015} using the SDSS galaxies in the redshift range between 0.05 and 0.8, of which 89\% have spectroscopic redshifts.
 The masses of the WHL galaxy clusters were estimated from their total luminosity and were calibrated by the masses of 1191 clusters using X-ray or tSZ measurements.
 From this cluster catalog, T21 selected the WHL galaxy clusters with spectroscopic redshifts at $0.25< z <0.55$ and masses of $M_{500} > 10^{13.5}$\msun.
-They also removed galaxy clusters if their surroundings were largely masked by the Galactic and point source masks produced by the \textit{Planck} collaboration for their analysis of the CMB and SZ maps (see Sect.\ref{subsec:pr3} for the masks).
-This selection resulted in the 30,431 galaxy clusters used in T21, which we also use in the present study.
+These authors also removed galaxy clusters if their surroundings were largely masked by the Galactic and point-source masks produced by the \textit{Planck} collaboration for their analysis of the CMB and SZ maps (see Sect.\ref{subsec:pr3} for the masks).
+This selection resulted in the 30 431 galaxy clusters used in T21, which we also use in the present study.